AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/marketo-measure-revenue-workflows-for-dynamics.md

 >[!NOTE]
 >
 >The workflows outlined in this document are just one way to go about updating the fields so [!DNL Marketo Measure] can show the correct data in Discover.
 If you have another way of accomplishing the same task, you can go for it.
-Basically what we need from them is some sort of workflow(s) that accomplish the following:
+Basically what we need from them is some sort of workflow that accomplish the following:
 >
 > * If Opp = Open, update custom close date field, custom opp amount field, and [!DNL Marketo Measure] opp amount field to equal Estimated Close Date and Estimated Revenue, respectively.
 > * If Opp = Closed Won, update custom close date field, custom opp amount field, and [!DNL Marketo Measure] opp amount field to equal Actual Close Date and Actual Revenue, respectively.